 1. Hydatidiform Mole

 A hydatidiform mole (also called a “molar pregnancy”) is a form of GTD that arises when fertilization of an egg cell results in an abnormal pregnancy.
 There are two types of molar pregnancies, complete and partial.
 A complete molar pregnancy develops when the fertilized egg cell lacks maternal genes.
 The pregnancy that results contains no fetal tissue and resembles grape-like cysts that fill the uterine cavity.
-A partial molar pregnancy occurs when more than one sperm fertilizes a normal egg resulting in a pregnancy where both the fetus and placenta are abnormal.
-The term partial is used because the placenta contains both normal tissue and grape-like cysts similar to that seen in complete moles.
-80% of molar pregnancies are benign in that they cause no further trouble after they are removed from the uterus.
-However, in approximately 20% of complete molar pregnancy and 1-4% of partial moles the molar tissue either spreads locally within the muscular wall of the uterus (called invasive mole) or spreads more widely to other parts of the body, most commonly the lungs (called metastases), which requires treatment.
-Hydatidiform moles occur in only one of every 1,000-1,200 pregnancies in the United States.
+A partial molar pregnancy occurs when more than one sperm fertilizes a normal egg, resulting in a pregnancy where both the fetus and placenta are abnormal.
+The term “partial” is used because the placenta contains both normal tissue and grape-like cysts similar to that seen in complete moles.
+Eighty percent of molar pregnancies are benign, in that they cause no further trouble after they are removed from the uterus.
+However, in approximately 20% of complete molar pregnancies and 1%–4% of partial moles the molar tissue either spreads locally within the muscular wall of the uterus (called invasive mole) or spreads more widely to other parts of the body, most commonly the lungs (called metastases), which requires treatment.
+Hydatidiform moles occur in only one of every 1,000–1,200 pregnancies in the United States.

 Choriocarcinoma is a highly malignant form of GTD that spreads rapidly throughout the body and requires vigorous treatment.
 It may have begun as a molar pregnancy or from tissue that remains in the uterus following a miscarriage or childbirth.
 Choriocarcinoma is even less common, arising in only one of every 20,000–40,000 pregnancies.